Balancing Weights for Causal Inference in Observational Factorial Studies: A New Weighting Approach for Estimating Factorial Effects

 To efficiently solve the constrained convex optimization problem \eqref{prob: prime}, we consider its dual form as an unconstrained concave maximization problem.
 We first write the linear constraints of problem~(\ref{prob: prime}) as $\mathbf{Bw}=\bb$, where the matrix $\bB$ has $i$th column $\bB_{i}$ representing all balance criteria evaluated at individual $i$ and $\bb=\sum_{i=1}^N \bb_i$.
-Specifically, we have
+This leads to the dual problem